QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 The Individual Collaborator role is given to moderators that have joined the Program, but do not represent any specific community, which may be for any number of reasons.
 We believe that Individual Collaborators should be able to make use of the Program, and can contribute to it just how regular Collaborators can.

-Individuals are given the same level of access that regular Collaborators are given.
-However, Individual Collaborators are not given voting rights --- this is something that still needs to be discussed, but for the sake of simplicity and ease of implementation, this discussion has been deferred until later.
+Individual Collaborator are given the same level of access that regular Collaborators are given.
+Individual Collaborators are granted veto rights but, as the voting process happens at a community level, they are not currently given voting rights.

 ### Event Planners